davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 In contrast, xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
-Crystal Knob, having erupted through the Franciscan subduction accretionary complex, presents a rare opportunity to sample mantle lithosphere directly beneath the region of long-lived subduction accretion proximal to the plate edge.
+Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath the region of long-lived subduction accretion proximal to the plate edge.

 The tectonic setting of the sub-Crystal Knob mantle lithosphere is best understood by restoring its host crustal rocks to their position prior to San Andreas